dentropy/nostr-daemon/docs/BitcoinLightingNetwork/testnet.md

 # Replace lnd-testnet for lnd-testnet2 lighting node if running
 docker logs lnd-testnet --follow

 # PLEASE RUN ONE AT A TIME
-docker exec -it lnd-testnet bash
+docker exec -it lnd-testnet lnd --help docker exec -it lnd-testnet lnd newaddress --help | grep newAddress

 # PLEASE RUN ONE AT A TIME
 docker exec -it lnd-testnet \
 lncli create # OR RUN  unlock

 # OR RUN THIS
+# THIS IS IMPORTANT, NODE WILL NOT WORK WITHOUT IT
 docker exec -it lnd-testnet \
 lncli unlock

-# PLEASE RUN ONE AT A TIME
-docker exec -it lnd-testnet bash

 # PLEASE RUN ONE AT A TIME
 docker exec -it lnd-testnet \